 Neurocognitive disorders are those involving thinking difficulties caused by abnormalities of the brain.
 These disorders are usually permanent and often progressive, though there are some that are short-term because the person has an early and treatable infection.
 There are many things that can damage the brain, most commonly infections, traumatic brain injuries, strokes, dementias like Alzheimer's disease, vascular disease, toxins, genetic and congenital brain malformations, immune disorders, alcohol or other substance abuse, and fetal alcohol exposure.

 When determining whether someone is disabled, Social Security is not so much concerned with the specific type of neurocognitive disorder as it is with the loss in a person's ability to function in a work-related way.
 Neurocognitive disorders (also referred to as organic brain syndrome) can be mild or advanced at the time of application for disability benefits; in advanced cases, another person is needed to help with the disability application—usually a spouse or other family member.

 Neurocognitive disorders are usually diagnosed by mental status examinations done by mental health professionals.
-During a mental status examination, a doctor tries to identity the underlying cause of the disorder and treatment to the extent possible.
-When there is not enough medical information in an applicant's medical records to determine the severity of the neurocognitive disorder, Social Security will ask for evaluation by a psychiatrist or psychologist at no cost to the applicant.
+During a mental status examination, a doctor tries to identify the underlying cause of the disorder and treatment to the extent possible.
+When there isn't enough medical information in an applicant's medical records to determine the severity of the neurocognitive disorder, Social Security will ask for evaluation by a psychiatrist or psychologist at no cost to the applicant.

 People with the diagnosis of a neurocognitive disorder usually have brain imaging studies (MRI or CT scans) in their medical records, but Social Security does not require imaging in determining disability.
 In rare instances in which severity cannot otherwise be determined, Social Security may ask the person to undergo some type of neuropsychological test.